tabularaza27/climatechange_ai/calls/innovation_grants.md

 * **Equity Considerations:** This section should describe equity-related considerations related to the project, and how the team will shape the project with these in mind.
 This discussion may include the nature of the research, composition of the team, and/or nature of the stakeholders outside the team who will be worked with.
 * **Ethical Considerations:** A description of any broader ethical considerations associated with the development and deployment of the work, including but not limited to those connected to climate change.
 This section should include a description of potential societal impacts or side effects, as well as factors to bear in mind to mitigate negative effects, including important stakeholders to include.

 <u>Budget and Budget Justification</u>.
 An itemized Budget (1 page) indicating the total amount requested and how these funds will be used if a grant is awarded, and a brief Budget Justification (1 page) of these amounts, submitted as one PDF file through CMT.
 Eligible expenses include salaries for Investigators, students, and other research staff; materials, equipment, software, and compute; and expenses associated with conferences and other project-related travel.
 The Budget should also indicate any institutional overhead, at a maximum rate of 10% of the total amount requested.
 If this project has other sources of funding, the Budget should make clear which research activities are proposed to be funded by the present grant, and which research activities are funded by other sources.
-Please note that funds will be contracted solely to the accredited university or research institution with which the Principal Investigator is affiliated; any further dissemination of funds to partner institutions must be managed by the lead institution.
+Please note that funds will be contracted solely to the accredited university or academic research institution with which the Principal Investigator is affiliated; any further dissemination of funds to partner institutions must be managed by the lead institution.

 <u>CVs of key personnel</u>.
 CVs for the Principal Investigator and all co-Investigators, as a single PDF file (no page limit).